Liquor License Application Requirements

 If you’re planning to open a bar or restaurant, nightclub or bar in Ontario, Canada, then you will need to obtain a liquor sales license before you can start serving drinks.
 Getting a liquor license isn’t always straightforward – there are many rules and regulations that must be followed in order to do so successfully.
-In this article, we will explore the process of obtaining a liquor license in Ontario, Canada.
+In this article by lawyer Harrison Jordan, we will explore the process of obtaining a liquor license in Ontario, Canada.
 We’ll provide tips on how to navigate the application process as well as what steps to take once your application is approved.
 Read on to learn more!

 In Ontario, the Liquor Licence and Control Act (LCCA) is the primary legislation that governs the alcohol industry.

 The LCCA was first enacted in 1927 and has been amended several times since then.
 The LCCA sets out the rules and regulations for the manufacture, importation, sale, supply, possession, and consumption of liquor in Ontario.

 Why Do You Need A Liquor Sales License In Ontario?

 In Ontario, you need a liquor license if you want to: